 Grant award project from First Community Foundation Partnership of Pennsylvania

-The Crystal Lake Ski and Outdoor Center (CLSOC) is grateful to have received a generous grant award from the Williamsport Lycoming Community Fund at the First Community Foundation Partnership of Pennsylvania (FCFP) for $12,000.
-With these funds, the CLSOC has been able to expand our outreach to the community through marketing and advertising, attend community events with new mobile booth equipment, as well as modernize the check-in process for our guests to maximize the fun time spent outdoors.
+The Crystal Lake Ski and Outdoor Center (CLSOC) is grateful to have received a generous grant award from the Williamsport Lycoming Community Fund at the First Community Foundation Partnership of Pennsylvania (FCFP) for $12,000 during the 2021-2022 season.
+With these funds, the CLSOC was able to expand outreach to the community through marketing and advertising, attend community events with new mobile booth equipment, as well as modernize the check-in process for our guests to maximize the fun time spent outdoors.
+The positive impact of this grant will be felt for years to come!

 For more information, check out the article NorthCentralPA.com wrote below.